mhart/ai-to-the-world-mcp-workshop/README.md

 4. Test your MCP Server using MCP inspector

-To test your MCP Server, you can use the MCP inspector:
+To test your MCP Server, you can use the MCP inspector in a new terminal:

 ```bash
 npx @modelcontextprotocol/inspector